amannarayanshukla/lab_1_syscall_wrapper_lab/README.md

     gdb ./bin/wrapper

 - Useful `gdb` commands: `run`, `break`, `next`, `step`, `continue`, `backtrace`, `print`.

-## Suggested exercises
-- Implement `wrapper.c` that forwards calls to `lib.c` and validates parameters.
-- Create `wrapper.h` and practice proper header guards and API design.
-- Build both static and shared versions of `lib.c` and observe linking differences.
-- Introduce intentional bugs and debug with `gdb`.
-- (Optional) Install `valgrind` in the `Dockerfile` to practice memory debugging.

 ## Notes about the `Dockerfile`
 - The `Dockerfile` uses `FROM --platform=linux/amd64 ubuntu:latest` and installs `build-essential` and `gdb`.